kubernetes/community/contributors/design-proposals/statefulset-update.md

 the largest ordinal will be deleted.
-1. If the StatefulSet controller has achieved the [declared target state](#target-state), and if that state has a `.Spec.ParitionOrdinal` equal to `0`, the StatefulSet controller will [complete any in progress updates](#update-completion).
+1. If the StatefulSet controller has achieved the [declared target state](#target-state), and if that state has a `.Spec.GenrationPartition` equal to `0`, the StatefulSet controller will [complete any in progress updates](#update-completion).
 1. The controller will [report its status](#status-reporting).
 1. The controller will perform any necessary